sparkade-games/com.sparkade.sparktools.objectpooling/README.md

     }
 }
 ```
-Notice we implimented the `IPoolable` interface, which gives us the `OnPull` and `OnPush` callbacks.
+Notice we inherited from `ObjectPoolItem`, which gives us the `OnPull` and `OnPush` callbacks.
 We use this to reset the projectile's speed every time it is pulled.

 Now, we can use the ObjectPoolManager to spawn our projectiles:
 ```